perkyquirky/Guides/DNSCrypt and Pihole/dnscrypt.md

 Before we move on we need to make one last change in preparation for Pihole.

-We need to change the local host listening port for Pihole to forward the DSN requests to.
+We need to change the local host listening port for Pihole to forward the DNS requests to DNSCrypt-proxy.

 Let's update the config.